stockphrase/no-silo/content/resources/open-handbook/chapter-12.md

 expertise.
 For example, an English professor would know that the academic journal *PMLA* or the database JSTOR are excellent places to look for articles on Herman Melville's novel *Moby Dick*, but the novice researcher wouldn't know where to begin.
+You might also think that a database called "Web of Science" would be a terrible place to look for articles on a work of literature.
+You'd be wrong.

 To resolve this problem, our library has organized periodical databases by discipline in the [Database